Nsingizini Hotspurs F.C.

-Nsingizini Hotspurs is an Eswatini professional football club based in the Shiselweni Region, Hluthi, Nsingizini closer to the Lavumisa Boarder that connects Eswatini to KwaZulu-Natal in South Africa.
+Nsingizini Hotspurs is an Eswatini professional football club based in the Shiselweni Region, Hluthi, Nsingizini near the Lavumisa border that connects Eswatini to KwaZulu-Natal in South Africa.
 The club competes in the Premier League of Eswatini, the top flight of Eswatini football.
 Formed in 1984 by the community of Nsingizini, the club was originally playing stokvels (community tournaments) and used to develop and promote talent for Premier League of Eswatini teams.
 The club’s nickname ‘Insingizi Yezulu’ originates from the name of a bird ‘Southern ground-hornbill’.
 The club currently plays its matches at the 2,000-seat King Sobhuza II Memorial Stadium.

 History

 Hotspurs won the league title for the first time in 2024–25 under interim coach Simon Ngomane, and appointed Mandla David Qhogi for the new season.

+In 2026, Hotspurs won the treble, winning the Trade Fair Cup, the Ingwenyama Cup for the first time, defeating Green Mamba 1-0 in the final, and retaining their league title, winning the 2025–26 Premier League.